open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-conference-calling.md

 OLE makes use a of a number of tools and services as follows.

-1. Google Hangouts
-Our default application is google hangouts.
+1. **Google Hangouts** – Our default application.
 You can find us at http://talk.ole.org.

-2. Gitter
-OLE maintains a number of chat channels for our work.
+2. **Gitter** – OLE maintains a number of chat channels for our work.
 The main / general channel can be found at https://gitter.im/open-learning-exchange/chat.
 We also maintain channels for [Tech Geniuses](https://gitter.im/open-learning-exchange/techgenius) and [Virtual Interns](https://gitter.im/open-learning-exchange/interns).
 These are "closed" rooms so please reach out to us directly if you would like to participate in any of these discussions.

-3. Skype
-OLE members do use Skype as a fallback but it is not available on all machines.
-Please use email or one of the Gitter channels below to coordinate a Skype meeting if needed.
+3. **Skype** – OLE members do use Skype as a fallback but it is not available on all machines.
+Please use email or one of the Gitter channels to coordinate a Skype meeting if needed.